The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 OpenAI is no longer just a model vendor.
 It is a managed runtime that layers retrieval, search, image generation, video generation, containers, speech, embeddings, and file infrastructure around the core inference API.
 That convenience is part of the appeal, but it also means the real cost of an OpenAI build can drift well beyond the headline model rate.

-OpenAI's public pricing still includes older GPT-4.1-family and legacy rows.
-The tables below focus on the current GPT-5.4 stack plus the image, speech, embedding, and tool rows that were cleanly exposed in the public pricing pages reviewed for this piece.
+OpenAI's public pricing still includes older and specialized rows.
+The tables below focus on the current GPT-5.5/GPT-5.4 stack plus the image, speech, and tool rows that matter most for real bill estimation.

 OpenAI text models and purchase modes